KhouloudSD/KhouloudSD/README.md

-### Hi there 👋
+Hi 👋, I'm Khouloud Said

-- 🌱 I’m currently a software engineering student in Tunisia, who is a passionate, hard-working and highly motivated learner.
+- 🎒 Studying Computer Science Engineering @ENICarthage, who is a passionate, hard-working and highly motivated learner.
-- 📫 How to reach me: khouloud.said@enicar.ucar.tn
+- 💻 How to reach me: khouloud.said@enicar.ucar.tn
-- 📫 Here is my LinkedIn: https://www.linkedin.com/in/khouloud-said-905a691a8/
+- 💻 Here is my LinkedIn: https://www.linkedin.com/in/khouloud-said-905a691a8/